 Major Chords III - Modern

-- Harmonical context: what chords are played before and after the chord we are looking at?
+- Harmonic context: what chords are played before and after the chord we are looking at?
 What's the key of the song (or section)?

-- Fingering: which variant benefits a more effortless chord change?
+- Fingering: which variant keeps chord changes smooth?

-So there is no need to immediately memorize all the theory of this lection.
-But it will make it easier for further lections, if you have already heard about the meaning of "sus2" or "add9".
+So there is no need to immediately memorize all the theory of this lesson.
+But it will make later lessons easier if you have already heard about the meaning of "sus2" or "add9".
 You will stumble across these chord types many times later on.

 Most common chord variants